 David Blue Garcia DIRECTOR / DP David is an Emmy award-winning Director / DP based in Austin, Texas.
-With a background in editing, photography, cinematography and storyboarding, David prefers to work as a Director / DP to bring a strong, streamlined vision to his clients but can also collaborate with a DP on the right project.
+With a background in editing, cinematography and storyboarding David brings a strong, streamlined vision to his clients at any budget level.
+He prefers working as a Director / DP but can also collaborate with a DP when the project requires.
 He has directed everything from national TV spots to hundreds of product, web and branded content commercials.
-Some clients include: Verizon, HP, Dell, Lenovo, T-Mobile, Sunny D, Air Hogs, Fisher Price, Lowes, Loreal, Vera Bradley, Macy’s, Pollo Loco and Firestone.
 In 2018 David released his feature length Directorial debut, TEJANO, about a young man's desperate deal with a Mexican cartel.
-At its world premiere in 2018 TEJANO won the Audience Award at the Dallas International Film Festival and is set to release digitally in February 2019.
-Follow TEJANO at www.facebook.com/tejanothemovie CINEMATOGRAPHER David has lensed a variety of projects in his 10 years as a Cinematographer.
+TEJANO won the Audience Award at the Dallas International Film Festival and is set to release digitally in February 2019.
+Follow TEJANO at www.facebook.com/tejanothemovie Some clients include: Verizon, HP, Dell, Lenovo, T-Mobile, Sunny D, Air Hogs, Fisher Price, Lowes, Loreal, Vera Bradley, Macy’s, Pollo Loco and Firestone.
+CINEMATOGRAPHER David has lensed a variety of projects in his 10 years as a Cinematographer.
 He learned the craft by shooting and editing on 16mm film at the University of Texas.
-Afterwards, he started shooting independent shorts and features, national news, documentary, music festivals and corporate video.
-To date he has shot 6 independent feature films including his directorial debut, TEJANO, in 2018 and the 2018 release, BLOOD FEST, by Rooster Teeth.
-Now he works steadily creating commercial, television and branded content for a number of brands and is comfortable working in a run and gun situation or running a large crew.
-His work has taken him to 9 countries on 5 continents.
+He began his career shooting independent short and feature films, national news, documentary, music festivals and corporate video.
+Now he works steadily creating commercial, television and content for a number of brands and is comfortable working in a run and gun situation or running a large crew.
+To date he has shot 6 independent feature films including his directorial debut, TEJANO, and BLOOD FEST, the 3rd feature length film by media company Rooster Teeth.
+His work has taken him to 11 countries on 5 continents.
 In 2011 he won an Emmy for his camera work on the NBC Ironman World Championship filmed in Hawaii.
-He has shot for HP, Sharp, Volkswagen, Firestone, Volvo, Big Red, Verizon, Dell, Vera Bradley, Dickies and others.
-PRE-HISTORY David fell in love with filmmaking when he was 13 years old while he and his friends spent their time making skate videos after school.
-David soon found that he preferred holding the camera and directing the videos rather than skating in them.
-Before long he and his friends transitioned from shooting skate films to short films and a more ambitious feature film project that was never finished.
-David failed High School Calculus because he was too busy storyboarding action films and drawing comics in the margins of his school work.
-Ironically, failing this class nearly kept him from pursuing his dream of attending film school at the University of Texas at Austin.
+He has shot for HP, Sharp, Volkswagen, Firestone, Volvo, Big Red, Verizon, Dell, Vera Bradley, Dickies, Academy among others.
+PRE-HISTORY David fell in love with filmmaking when he was 13 years old.
+He caught the bug while he and his friends filmed each other skateboarding after school and soon realized that he preferred operating the camera and directing the shots.
+Before long their skate films turned into elaborate short films and mini action movies.
+David failed High School Calculus because he was too busy storyboarding action scenes and drawing comics in the margins of his school work.
+Having failed this class lowered his GPA and nearly kept him from pursuing his dream of attending film school at the University of Texas at Austin.
 But it didn't.